denten-books/plain-text/1-chapter.md

 goes.
 Yet, particularly in the case of literary devices, the concealed mechanisms concern the structuring of privileged cognitive, as opposed to other, let us say more pedestrian, facilities.
 If an automobile extends the foot, the book extends the brain.
-It structures mental activity.
+It shapes mental activity.
 The simulated text ultimately enacts a number of cognitive metaphors.
-If we are to value anything like interpretation or critical reason, we must certainly value them at the physical sites of mental extension.
+If we are to value anything like interpretation or critical reason, we must certainly value them at the physical site of mental extension.

 Like the smoke alarm, literary gadgets are governed and internalize government structures in ways that we have only begun to comprehend.
 The material